Lectio Divina: Matthew 1:18-24

-When Joseph woke up he did what the angel of the Lord had told him to do: he took his wife to his home.
+When Joseph woke up, he did what the angel of the Lord had told him to do: he took his wife into his home.

-• In Luke’s Gospel the story of the infancy of Jesus (chapters 1 and 2 of Luke) is centred around the person of Mary.
-Here in the Gospel of Matthew the infancy of Jesus (chapters 1 and 2 of Matthew)is centred around the person of Joseph, the promised spouse of Mary.
-Joseph was of the descent of David.
-Through him Jesus belongs to the race of David.
-Thus in Jesus, are fulfilled the promises made by God to David and to his descendants.
+• In Luke’s Gospel, the story of the infancy of Jesus (chapters 1 and 2 of Luke) centers around Mary.
+However, in the Gospel of Matthew, the infancy of Jesus (chapters 1 and 2 of Matthew) centers around Joseph, the promised spouse of Mary.
+Joseph was a descendant of David.
+Through him, Jesus belongs to the line of David.
+Thus, in Jesus, the promises made by God to David and his descendants are fulfilled.

-• As we have seen in yesterday’s Gospel, in the four women, companions of Mary, in the genealogy of Jesus, there was something abnormal which did not correspond to the norms of the Law: Tamar, Rahab, Ruth and Bathsheba.
-Today’s Gospel shows us that Mary was also somewhat abnormal, contrary to the Laws of that time.
-In the eyes of the people of Nazareth she appeared being pregnant before living with Joseph.
-Neither the people nor the future husband knew the origin of this pregnancy.
-If Joseph had been just according to the justice of the Scribes and the Pharisees, he should have denounced Mary, and the penalty which she would have suffered would have been death, stoning her.
+• As seen in yesterday’s Gospel relating to the genealogy of Jesus, there was something unusual in the marital unions of the five women mentioned.
+Today’s Gospel shows Mary to be something of a companion to these women.
+Her union with Joseph is also abnormal, and contrary to the laws of the time, because she was pregnant before living with Joseph.
+Neither the people, nor the future husband, knew the origin of this pregnancy.
+If Joseph had the same idea of justice as held by the scribes and Pharisees, he would have denounced Mary.
+The penalty she would have suffered would have been death by stoning.

-• Joseph was just, yes, but his justice was different.
-Already beforehand he practiced what Jesus would teach later on: “If your uprightness does not surpass that of the Scribes and Pharisees you will never get into the Kingdom of Heaven” (Mt 5, 20).
-This is why, Joseph not understanding the facts and not wanting to repudiate Mary, decided to leave her in secret.
+• Joseph, however, shows a different manner of justice.
+He practiced what Jesus would later teach, namely, that “if your uprightness does not surpass that of the Scribes and Pharisees you will never get into the kingdom of Heaven” (Mt 5:20).
+For this reason, Joseph, not understanding the facts and not wanting to repudiate Mary, decided to leave her in secret.

-• In the Bible, the discovery of the call of God in the facts of life, takes place in different ways.
-For example, through the meditation of the facts (Lk 2, 10.51), through the meditation of the Bible (Acts 15, 15-19; 17, 2-3), through the angels (the word angel means messenger), who helped to discover the significance of the facts (Mt 28, 5-7).
-Joseph succeeded in perceiving the significance of what was taking place in Mary by means of a dream.
-In his sleep an angel uses the Bible to clarify the origin of Mary’s pregnancy.
+• In the bible, the discovery of God’s call takes place in different ways.
+Joseph succeeded in seeing the significance of what was taking place in Mary by means of a dream.
+In his sleep, an angel uses the bible to clarify the origin of Mary’s pregnancy.
 It came from the action of the Spirit of God.

-• When everything was clear for Mary, she says: “Behold the handmaid of the Lord.
+• When everything was clear for Mary, she says “Behold the handmaid of the Lord.
 May it be done to me according to your word!”
 When everything was clear for Joseph, he takes Mary as his spouse and they went to live together.
-Thanks to the justice of Joseph, Mary was not put to death, was not stoned and Jesus continued to live in her womb.
+Thanks to the justice of Joseph, Mary was not put to death and Jesus continued to live in her womb.

-• In the eyes of the Scribes, the Justice of Joseph would be a disobedience.
+• In the eyes of the scribes, the justice of Joseph would be disobedience.
 Is there a message for us in this?

-• How do you discover the call of the Word of God in the facts of your life?
+• How do you discover the call of the Word of God in your life?

-For God rescues the needy who calls to him,
+For God rescues the needy who call to Him,

-and the poor who has no one to help.
+and the poor who have no one to help.